hynek/build-and-inspect-python-package/README.md

 > - If you're using `download-artifact@v3`, you have to use `build-and-inspect-python-package@v1`.
 > - If you're using `download-artifact@v4`, you have to use `build-and-inspect-python-package@v2`.

+While *build-and-inspect-python-package* will build a wheel for you by default, we recommend using [*cibuildwheel*] if your package contains compiled extensions.

 ### Inputs